 About

-I'm a research fellow at the Center for Computational Mathematics within the Flatiron Insitute, working in the numerical analysis group led by Alex Barnett.
+I'm an incoming Assistant Professor in Computer Science at the University of Colorado, Boulder.
+Until August 2024, I am a research fellow at the Center for Computational Mathematics within the Flatiron Insitute, where I work in the numerical analysis group led by Alex Barnett.
 My research blends scientific computing with numerical analysis and computational physics, and is guided by physics and engineering applications.
 My work includes developing high-order accurate, efficient numerical methods for challenging ordinary and partial differential equations (ODEs and PDEs), and inference of early-universe physics.
 Previously I've studied at the University of Cambridge, UK, where I earned my PhD in cosmology while being advised by Anthony Lasenby, Mike Hobson, and Will Handley.
 Before then, I did an MSci + BA in physics.

 For details, see my CV: PDF